smolTypo/List-React/README.md

 This is an exercise developed for Module 13 of MIT xPro Full Stack Bootcamp

-This project is a simple exercise in creating a todo list using React, so obviously, I used it to create a Foodie To Eat List
+This project is a simple exercise in using the fundamentals of React components and state management to create a functional todo list.
+(As a foodie, naturally, I made it into a "to eat" list. 🥑)

 Demo: https://smoltypo.github.io/List-React/